simonmichael/hledger_site/faq.md

 hledger is a suite of reporting tools and mini-apps which can provide clarity and insight into your personal or business finances, time log, or any other dated quantitative data.

-It reads a list of "transactions", stored in a plain text format, or as time log records, or as CSV data, and generates a variety of useful reports and interactive views.
+It reads a list of "transactions", stored in a plain text double-entry journal format, or as time log records, or as CSV data, and generates a variety of useful reports and interactive views.

 It does this with relatively little effort on your part: you need only provide the list of transactions and choose the report you want.
 From